rohitsa321/rohitsa321/README.md

 👋 👋 👋

-Hi, I’m rohit.
-B.Tech student from Bhopal.
-Seeking a fresher role in the IT industry.
+Hi, I’m Rohit.
+I am a software engineer.
+Currently located in Bangalore.
-I learned various programming languages i.e C/C++, Java, Python, JavaScript.
-I also completed three web projects.
+I learned various programming languages and frameworks.
+I made one Full-stack web project and one single-page project.

-Currently, I am working in Spring boot, Reactjs, Aws.
+I worked as an intern for 6 months.
+My Tech Stack was Spring boot, Reactjs, Aws.

+Currently, I'm working as a Test Engineer.
+My work is to Test SSL-VPN product in and out.

 <!---
 rohitsa321/rohitsa321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.